-We found expired LP, CO, and smoke detectors in our camper and replaced them.
+We found expired LP, CO, and smoke detectors in our used camper and replaced them.
 Here’s how, and why it’s so important.
 This is no joke folks, carbon monoxide kills way too many RVers. … …

 For the readers who think my harping on properly matching a truck and camper is getting tired, this article will be a welcome reprieve.
 Lucky for you, I’ve found another critical safety topic to harp on; checking and replacing your propane (LP), carbon monoxide (CO), and smoke detectors.
 But don’t worry, I’ll get back to pounding the proverbial electron table on payload matching soon enough.